 Yes.
 TPR Practice tests are designed keeping in mind the algorithm of the real GMAT.
 Quantitative and Verbal sections start with an average difficulty level question and the difficulty level of the subsequent questions will depend on whether you get the next question right or wrong.
 You can check the difficulty level of each question you get on the test in the comprehensive score report.
-The difficulty level of each question is provided on the scale of 1 to 12.
+The difficulty level of each question is provided on a scale of 1 to 12.
 The questions are picked from a large pool of questions and the pool for each test is different.
 Thus, you will never see the same question appearing in different tests.
-Also, the questions will not be the same when you will take the same test again as your performance will not be same.
+Also, the questions will not be the same when you will take the same test again as your performance will not be the same.

-Question 5: How will I know that the techniques I am learning will be applicable on the real GMAT?
+Question 5: How will I know that the techniques I am learning will be applicable to the real GMAT?

 It’s easy to verify the utility of the techniques learned in the class.
-You may try applying them on the questions in the Official Guide which is a book by GMAC.
+You may try applying them to the questions in the Official Guide which is a book by the GMAC.
 We also discuss these questions in the class in order to teach the application of these techniques.
 Also, it is important to note that the questions created by the TPR team are standardized.
-The members of the TPR team are experts in their field and have experience of several years in content preparation.
+The members of the TPR team are experts in their field and have experience of several years in the content preparation.
 They are trained in writing questions as per the norms of the GMAT.

 Question 6: Can I retake the practice tests?